leklachu/endless-sky-syndicate/1-rescue.md

 - ScS Tarazed 3: Wolf Packs will fight republic ships if there are, rather than aiming for your convoy.
 - Wife side-plot: better to space out (& start) with random chance or measured gap?
 - Potential bug in Wifery 4: if you select maurissa only, then reload, then select lily only and finish, you now have no options!
+- Syndicated Espionage: go to lovelace.... need clearance
+- wifery "And who can blame them." -> "And who can blame them!"
+- wealth of lesser humanity."
+Suddenly -> humanity." ...Suddenly
+- "the Engulfer of Youth will no longer trouble Felictiy or anyone else" -> "no longer trouble Felicity, nor anyone else"
+- "take a deep breath, and remind yourself" -> "take a deep breath, reminding yourself"
+- Felicity in awe "crossed what seems like the whole galaxy" -> "crossed the length of the galaxy"?